wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

 The effects of spacing and design period were also considered in Test 3.
 The results indicate stable outcomes for the three different GHEtool methods regarding design period variations, as GHEtool accounts for first-year limitations.
-It can be observed that the L3-method predicts a slightly higher variability in required borehole lengths for different variations in spacing.
+It can be observed that the L3-method predicts a slightly higher variability in required borehole depths for different variations in spacing.

 +++++++++++++++++++++
 Test 4